By Jamie Tisler

 When I hear of a shark attack, I often think of an encounter recorded in the Bible between a prophet named Jonah and an enormous fish (Jonah 1-4).
 This story may be hard to believe, but Jesus authenticated it (Matthew 12:39-41; 16:4).

-A shark biologist is often interviewed to get an explanation of why sharks attack people.
 Why did the huge fish swallow Jonah?
-The Lord told Jonah, “Arise go to Nineveh the great city and cry against it, for their wickedness has come up before Me” (Jonah 1:2).
+The Lord told Jonah, “Arise, go to Nineveh, the great city, and cry against it, for their wickedness has come up before Me” (Jonah 1:2).
 Jonah was not willing to go.
-Instead, he boarded a ship going to Tarshish which was in the opposite direction of Nineveh and what he thought would be away from the presence of the Lord.
+Instead, he boarded a ship going to Tarshish, which was in the opposite direction of Nineveh, and what he thought would be away from the presence of the Lord.
 He soon found out he could not run from the Lord.
 A violent storm came upon the ship and its crew and passengers were in danger of losing their lives because of Jonah’s disobedience.
 Realizing that the Lord had sent the storm because of him, Jonah told the ship’s crew to throw him into the sea.
 The Lord showed compassion towards those on board by putting an end to the storm and towards Jonah by having him swallowed by the great fish.
 Jonah remained in the fish’s belly for three days.

 Finally, on the third day, “Jonah prayed to the Lord his God, from the stomach of the fish” (Jonah 2:1).
-He cried out to the Lord for help and was willing to go to Nineveh.
+He cried out to the Lord for help.
 Then the Lord had the fish vomit Jonah onto dry land.
 Yuk, what a sight he must have been!
-Unlike Jonah, I have never been in the stomach of a fish but the Lord has led me to some uncomfortable places because of willful disobedience so I would repent and call out to Him for help.
+Unlike Jonah, I have never been in the stomach of a fish, but the Lord has led me to some uncomfortable places because of willful disobedience, so I would repent and call out to Him for help.

 If only the story ended there!
-Jonah was not happy in fact he was angry about God’s compassion towards the Ninevites.
+Jonah was not happy.
+He was angry about God’s compassion towards the Ninevites.
 Jonah even said, “Therefore now, O Lord, please take my life from me, for death is better to me than life” (Joshua 4:3).
-The Lord showed his compassion to Jonah after he left Nineveh by providing a plant to shade him and he was happy.
+The Lord showed his compassion to Jonah after he left Nineveh by providing a plant to shade him, and he was happy.
 On the next day, God had a worm attack and kill the plant.
 Jonah again begged God to let him die.
-God questioned Jonah about his anger, his compassion for the plant and his disapproval of God’s compassion to Nineveh.
+God questioned Jonah about his anger, his compassion for the plant, and his disapproval of God’s compassion to Nineveh.
 Jonah missed what God expected of him, compassion towards the Ninevites.
-Likewise, God requires me to be compassionate to others, after all He is.
+Likewise, God requires us to be compassionate to others.